FerretDB/FerretDB/website/blog/2022-11-21-ferretdb-0-6-2-version-release.md

 For Raspberry Pi users, FerretDB now provides builds for `linux/arm/v7`.
 This new feature further expands the range of environments that FerretDB supports.
 We have also added a way for you to enable or disable telemetry at runtime.
-Besides that, we’ve implemented a new feature for setting and getting telemetry status at runtime, enabling you to use the same as MongoDB for free monitoring.
+Besides that, we've implemented a new feature for setting and getting telemetry status at runtime, enabling you to use the same as MongoDB for free monitoring.
 Please [check our documentation for more information](https://docs.ferretdb.io/telemetry/#enable-telemetry).

 ## Documentation